 Patient confidentiality laws limit how much we can tell you about your donor.
-We cannot tell you the donor’s age, gender, or personal or health history.
+We cannot tell you the donor’s age, gender, location, or personal or health history.
 Guidelines for allocating hearts are set by the United Network for Organ Sharing (UNOS).
-The Organ Procurement Organization (OPO) informs the UW Transplant Program when a heart is found and who is number one on the UNOS list to receive the organ.
-The OPO has a thorough screening for all would-be donors to attempt to find any illness that could affect the transplant organ or the patient who receives it.
+The Organ Tissue Donation (ODT) organization informs the UW Transplant Program when a heart is found and who is number one on the UNOS list to receive the organ.
+The ODT has a thorough screening for all would-be donors to attempt to find any illness that could affect the transplant organ or the patient who receives it.
 Screening for such an illness can be limited by time constraints between the time that the donor was injured and the organ obtained.
 We use our best knowledge and judgment to attempt to ensure every organ we transplant will work and will in no way harm the patient who receives it.

 “High Risk” Donors